security-force-monitor/research-handbook/source/locations.rst

 **Guidance on use**

-This administrative field is only used in spreadsheets.
 Staff Researchers use this field to indicate where a row of data stands in the research workflow between the first cut of a row of data, review by other researchers, and final readiness for publication.
 Values in this field are taken from the below controlled list:

+- `X`: Row should be deleted.
 - `0`: First commit.
 This row of data has just been added and needs review.
 - `1`: Fixes needed.
-A reviewer has made comments that need to be addressed, which will be recorded in the ``locations:comments:admin`` field.
+A reviewer has made comments that need to be addressed, which will be recorded in the ``Locations:comments:admin`` field.
 - `2`: Fixes made.
 The owner of this data has addressed the reviewer's comments.
 - `3`: Clean.
 A final check has been made by a reviewer, and this row of data can be published.

+This field is common to all main entities in the SFM data model.

 Location: Research Comments
 ---------------------------